Sleep is critical in overall health, fitness, and athletic performance.

 Sleep and Muscle Growth

-Optimal sleep is critical for muscle growth and recovery because during sleep, your body undergoes several processes that contribute to muscle development and repair:
+During sleep, your body undergoes several processes that contribute to muscle development and repair:

-Adequate sleep allows your nervous system to recover and regenerate, leading to improved performance and reduced risk of injury.
+- Nervous System Recuperation: Adequate sleep allows your nervous system to recover and regenerate, leading to improved performance and reduced risk of injury.

 Sleep and Immune System